-Before the term begins, the faculty will send out a google sheet with a list of broad topics or industries wherein students can then rank their preferences.
+Before the term begins, the faculty will send out a google sheet with a list of broad topics or industries wherein students can then rank their preferences-and also suggest alternative topics.
 The faculty will then assign students to groups based on topic interest which the students will then refine throughout the term with the help and advice of their faculty member.
 Good GIM projects are generally built around interesting, clear, and relatively narrow research topics.
-Some titles from successful projects from recent years have included "How Uniqlo's Brand Positioning and Marketing Strategy Allow the Company to Thrive in China's Fast Fashion Market" and "Expanding Wine Sales to Middle-Class Brazilians: A Proposal to Concha Y Toro."
+Some titles from successful projects from recent years have included "Last-mover advantage-How frontier markets can lead the way in smart cities, sustainable growth and social inclusion" and "High-end retailing in Vietnam."
 Weak GIM projects often have excessively broad or unfocused topics such as "An Overview of the Brazilian Beverage Industry."